jonzel/itsec1/itsec.md

 MD5, SHA-1, and SHA-2 are all examples of cryptographic hash functions that are widely used in various security applications.

 MD5 (Message-Digest algorithm 5) is a widely-used hash function that produces a 128-bit hash value.
 It was developed by Ron Rivest in 1991.
-It has been found to have collisions and should not be used in new systems.
+Collisions have been discovered and it should not be used in new systems.

 SHA-1 (Secure Hash Algorithm 1) is another widely-used hash function that produces a 160-bit hash value.
 It was developed by the National Security Agency (NSA) in 1995.
 It has also been found to have collisions and should not be used in new systems.